wangds/libflic/README.md

 use flic::{FlicFile,RasterMut};
 ```

+The `FlicFile` type refers to FLIC files streamed from disk.
+When
-Open a FLIC file from disk.
-This will read the FLIC metadata, such as
+opening a FLIC file, it will first read the FLIC metadata such as the
-animation dimensions and speed.
-FlicFile will keep the file open.
+animation's dimensions and speed.  `FlicFile` will keep the file open.

 ```rust
 let flic = FlicFile::open(Path::new("example.flc"))?;